with

 The three big differences in my stripping technique that make stripping 3X easier are:

-First, use 3/16" thick strips instead of 1/4".
 3/16" thick strips are more flexible and are easier to twist, bend and align.
 The strength of stripper construction is in the fiberglass sheathing not strip thickness.
 3/16" strips make as strong a hull as 1/4" strip with the same lay-up.

-Second, use northern white cedar to strip below the waterline.
 The area below the waterline is the most difficult part of the hull to strip.
 Northern white cedar is more flexible than other softwoods and has always been the preferred wood for canoe building for hundreds of years because of it's bending properties.

-You can buy northern white cedar strips from kit makers or buy boards from companies listed on my web site links page.
+You can buy northern white cedar strips from kit makers or buy boards from companies listed on my web site links page.-

 Third; Use a heat gun to apply heat to bend and twist strips into place instead of relying on force.